-The Facility has two Vision Biosystems BondMax II autostainers, one BondMax III stainer for performing fully automated immunohistochemistry (IHC) and a Bond Rx research instrument, representing the first of these systems in Europe.
+The Facility has two Leica Bond III autostainers, and one Bond Rx research instrument for performing fully automated immunohistochemistry (IHC) as well as a further Bond Rx research instrument, dedicated to automating in situ Hybridisation (ISH) assays.
 These 30-slide systems are highly standardised and will complete an IHC run, including deparaffinisation and antigen retrieval, within 2–4 hours.
-We routinely run 2,000 slides per month through these systems, which demonstrates the robustness of the system.
-The Facility has 340 antibodies working to date, and has also worked up tyramine amplification for weak staining and TUNEL for apoptosis.
+We routinely run 2,000 slides per month, which demonstrates the robustness of these systems.
+The Facility has 400 antibodies optimised to date, and has also worked up tyramine amplification for weak staining and the TUNEL assay for apoptosis/necrosis.

-Aperio AT2 system
+Leica Aperio AT2 system

 Automated brightfield scanning is carried out on the Aperio AT2 at both 20x or 40x magnification with resolutions of 0.5 and 0.25uM/pixel respectively.
 This fast-high throughput scanner can hold 400 slides and can scan a slide in approximately 2 minutes.